 Who is this training for?

-This training is for individuals who may have to respond to a casualty suffering from a sudden allergic reaction.
-Covering the safe and correct use of Adrenaline Auto Injectors.
+This training is for anyone who may have to respond to a casualty suffering from a sudden allergic reaction.
+Covering the safe and correct use of emergency Adrenaline.

 How long will it take?